 Lastly, if you don’t have any of the afore-mentioned kitchen appliances, you can use a knife to finely chop your ingredients.
 Place the food on a chopping board and cut it into small pieces.
 This method is mostly used to cut garlic and onions.

-Remember to be very careful with the knife.
+Remember to be very careful with the sharp knife.
 Hold the knife firmly with your dominant hand.
 It helps to slice the ingredients into larger pieces first then proceed to do the fine chopping.

 Even though using a blender in place of a food processor requires that you work in small batches, it is still not as slow as doing the tasks by hand.
 Note that some blender models that have a food processor accessory attachment that’s usually bought separately but is used together with the blender base.